 For Dr. Elizabeth Yuko, bioethics of Fordham University in New York, the artificial womb will also be of great use.
 It could allow people who cannot have pregnancies (due to illness, infertility, sex or age, even if the latter case is waning a lot).

 But it also raises concerns.
 For example, gestation outside the human womb would likely change the perception of rights and duties, she says Elizabeth Chloe Romanis, a lawyer and bioethicist at the University of Manchester.
 If a fetus can grow outside a woman's body, the choice of whether or not to have the baby may be out of her control.

 Another problem is that our legal rights are based on the fact that we were born alive.
 "I do not believe that a pregnant subject in an artificial womb necessarily satisfies this requirement", says Romanis.
-"This raises some questions we've never asked ourselves."
+"This raises some questions we have never asked ourselves."